shadumy/little-brown-book-shop/README.md

 Project has been deployed on server public ip: 209.97.167.166:9567

-You can run with the same command with the local machine.
+You can run with the same command with the local machine, hust change localhost:9567 to 209.97.167.166:9567.
 To request token, please using username and password below.

 ```
 username: user1